eBooks

 Storage Independence Signiant invests heavily in developing software that works with any storage solution.
 After all, you know best how to store your valuable assets.
 Signiant is dedicated to providing fast, seamless access to those assets – wherever they might be physically stored, including traditional on-premises file storage, on-premises object storage, and cloud object storage from AWS or Azure.

-Industry-Leading Security Signiant is a recognized leader in security, and was awarded the DPP ‘Committed to Security’ mark for both production and broadcast.
+Industry-Leading Security Signiant is a recognized leader in security and successfully completed the Trusted Partner Network’s (TPN) App and Cloud Gold Shield Assessments for its SaaS products.
 Signiant utilizes standards-based security technology like Transport Layer Security (TLS) to secure data and information as it is transmitted, including advanced authentication, data integrity, and data confidentiality.

 Cloud-Native SaaS When you purchase a subscription to Media Shuttle or Jet, you’re entering into a partnership with Signiant that includes 24×7 SRE (DevOps) to ensure the system is always up and running with the highest performance and availability.
 Signiant’s customer success team will work hand-in-hand with you to make sure you get onboarded quickly, and our customer support will be there to address any issues that might come up.
 As SaaS solutions, Media Shuttle and Jet also offer you the benefit of ongoing innovation without having to worry about costly upgrades; Signiant handles that for you.